Iowa Direct Care Worker Registry

 Certification Renewal for Nurse Aides in Iowa

-The state of Iowa requires Certified Nurse Aides to renew their certification every 2 years on Jan 31st of even-numbered years.
+The CNA registry in Iowa requires Certified Nurse Aides to renew their certification every 2 years on Jan 31st of even-numbered years.
 CNAs cannot continue to practice without an active certificate.
 Eligibility criteria for certification renewal include:

 - The completion of a minimum of 8 consecutive hours of CNA work in a long-term care facility in the last 24 months.